 The scenarios tested were carefully considered by the Directors, factoring in the potential impact, the probability of occurrence and the effectiveness of the mitigating actions.
 In addition, whilst considered implausible, a combined scenario (scenario 6) was also tested, which contained an aggregation of all scenarios considered.

 The results of this stress testing showed that the Group would be able to remain solvent and maintain liquidity over the assessment period.
 The Group is profitable under all scenarios, including scenario 6.
-The lowest cash balance was in scenario 6, in which the cash balance remains positive albeit at a level where working capital will have to be carefully controlled or the RCF (available until 2024 with covenant compliance tested under scenario 6) will be required to manage intra-month flows through FY 2024 whilst maintaining the regular dividend.
-Due to the severity and implausibility of scenario 6 and an outcome that may require limited use of the RCF this is considered akin to a reverse stress test.
+The lowest cash balance was in scenario 6, in which the month-end cash balance remains positive albeit at a level where the RCF facility (available until October 2026 with covenant compliance tested under scenario 6) will be required to manage monthly working capital flows.
+Due to the severity and implausibility of scenario 6 and an outcome that may require limited use of the RCF facility this is considered akin to a reverse stress test.

 4. Viability statement

-Based on the results of this detailed analysis, the Directors have a reasonable expectation that the Group will be able to continue in operation and meet its liabilities as they fall due over the five-year period to September 2027.
-This is predicated on the assumption that an unforeseen event outside of the Group’s control (for example, an event of nature or terror) does not inhibit the Group’s ability to manufacture for a sustained period.
+Based on the results of this detailed analysis the Directors have a reasonable expectation that the Group will be able to continue in operation and meet its liabilities as they fall due over the five-year period to September 2028.
+This is predicated on the assumption that an unforeseen event outside of the Group’s control (for example, an event of nature or terror) does not inhibit the Company’s ability to manufacture for a sustained period and that the current debt facilities are renewed in the normal course of business at the end of their respective terms in 2026.